ElianCodes/ElianCodes-frontend/src/content/blog/23-08-07-leaving-vbridge.md

 ![Picture of the vBridge team](../../assets/blog/23-08-07/vbridge-team.jpeg)

-Now, It's time for a new adventure!
+Now, it's time for a new adventure!
 I'm joining the DX-team at [Astro](https://astro.build) full-time!
 I'm so excited to be able to work on Astro full-time and help shape the future of web development!

 After being nominated and selected as a maintainer for the project, this always felt like one of the next steps.
-You can read the blogpost about becoming a maintainer here: <https://www.elian.codes/blog/23-04-12-becoming-an-astro-maintainer/>
+You can read [the blogpost about becoming a maintainer here](https://www.elian.codes/blog/23-04-12-becoming-an-astro-maintainer/)

 After being invited and flying out to Copenhagen to attend the first ever Astro meetup, where I met so many faces behind Astro, I knew that I wanted to stay involved with the project and help out where I could.